agmcfarland/GeneGrouper/README.md

 1. A translated gene sequence in fasta format (with file extension .fasta/.txt)

 2. A folder containing RefSeq GenBank-format genomes (with the file extension .gbff).
-[See options for how to download many RefSeq genomes at a time.](https://github.com/agmcfarland/GeneGrouper/wiki/Frequently-Asked-Questions#1-where-can-i-download-genbank-format-refseq-genomes-with-file-extension-gbff)
+[See instructions to download many RefSeq genomes at a time.](https://github.com/agmcfarland/GeneGrouper/wiki/Frequently-Asked-Questions#1-where-can-i-download-genbank-format-refseq-genomes-with-file-extension-gbff)

 # Basic usage